hermit-os/rftrace/README.md

 #### RustyHermit
 When tracing rusty-hermit, the backend is linked directly to the kernel.
 This is enabled with the `instrument` feature of hermit-sys (not upstream yet).
 Therefore we only need the frontend in our application.
 By using the instrument feature, the kernel is always instrumented.
 To additionally log functions calls of your application, set the `instrument-mcount` rustflag as seen above.

 I further suggest using at least opt-level 2, else a lot of useless clutter will be created by the stdlib. (we are building it ourselves here with `-Z build-std=std,...` so it is affected by the instrument rustflag!)

+An example with makefile, which does all the needed trace gathering, timing conversions and kvm-event merging to get a nice trace is provided in `/examples/hermitrust`

 ```toml
 [dependencies]